 At a minimum, that’s what citizens expect from their civil defense officials following Friday's non-wind experience.

-CHORE was launched in 2006 after officials responding to an earthquake emergency obviously didn't measure up; see CHORE's earliest posts.
-Their performance left an opening for average citizens to weigh in with experience-based suggestions to improve crisis communications.
-The many deaths recorded after California's wildfires also revealed gaps in officials' ability to communicate effectively.
-Visitors are invited to comment with their own ideas.
+CHORE was launched in 2006 after an inadequate response to an earthquake emergency in Hawaii.
+That event revealed an opening for average citizens to contribute experience-based suggestions to improve crisis communications.
+The many deaths recorded after California's wildfires in 2017-18, the wildfire destruction of Lahaina, Maui in 2023, and the tragic Texas floods in 2025 also revealed gaps in officials' ability to communicate effectively.
+Visitors are invited to comment.

 Subscribe to: